Kalamojo/PKM_System/Notes/Sparse.md

 > [!note]
-> Sparse representations of [[Data]] are useful for [[Notes/Machine Learning]] procesees.
+> Sparse representations of [[Data]] are useful for [[Machine Learning]] procesees.
 This is a situation in which most values in a set are 0, while a few values actually filled.
 The 0s are not actually stored during operations.

 > [!info]
 > Allows high-dimensional data to still be manipulated and stored, since only a finite amount of values are used at a given time